|

 Department of Psychiatry, Mahatma Gandhi Missions Medical College, Kamothe, Navi Mumbai, Maharashtra, India

-Date of Web Publication | 14-Mar-2013 |
+Date of Web Publication14-Mar-2013

-Correspondence Address: Darpan Kaur 8/187, M.H.B., Om-Lamba Society, Opposite Bhakti-Dham Mandir, Sion-Chunabhatti, Mumbai, Maharashtra - 400 022 India
+8/187, M.H.B., Om-Lamba Society, Opposite Bhakti-Dham Mandir, Sion-Chunabhatti, Mumbai, Maharashtra - 400 022

-Source of Support: None, Conflict of Interest: None | Check |
+Source of Support: None, Conflict of Interest: None

-How to cite this article: Kaur D. Broadening horizons in psychiatry and respiratory medicine.
-Med J DY Patil Univ 2013;6:19-20 |
+Kaur D. Broadening horizons in psychiatry and respiratory medicine.
+Med J DY Patil Univ 2013;6:19-20

 Psychiatry as a discipline has significantly evolved from dealing with core psychiatric disorders to current day liaison consultation with other specialties.
 Patients with respiratory ailments can have co-existing psychiatric co-morbidities and psychological problems.
 Psychiatric patients can also have co-morbid diseases of respiratory system.
 Literature pertaining to the arena of psychiatry and respiratory system was reviewed and relevant studies were included.